ArctosDB/documentation-wiki/_how_to/How-to-Create-your-Arctos-Team-Users-and-Operators.markdown

 Provide each of your team members with these instructions to create their Arctos user account.

 * Go to [https://arctos.database.museum](https://arctos.database.museum) and select Log In, then select "Create an Account".
-* Username must inlcude only letters and numbers (ASCII characters A-Z, a-z, and 0-9), and cannot begin with a number. **Do not include periods in your username (e.g., carla.cicero is not a valid username)**
+* Username must include only letters and numbers (ASCII characters A-Z, a-z, and 0-9), and cannot begin with a number. **Do not include periods in your username (e.g., carla.cicero is not a valid username)**
 * Passwords should be at least eight characters, start with a letter, contain only A-Z, a-z, 0-9, and !$%&()`*,-/:;?_., not contain the username, and consist of at least one letter, number, and special character
 * Enter your First, Middle (if applicable, initial ok), and Last names in the appropriate fields
 * Enter your Affiliation (name of your institution)